waslost0/umbrella_parser/README.md

-# uc.zone_activate_promo Umbrella parce
+# Umbrella parser
-Script for parce data from website uc.zone.
+Script for parse data from website uc.zone.
 Get and activate promocode.
 1 day subscribe for cheat Umbrella.

 ## Installation